TimoBolkart/TF_FLAME/README.md

 FLAME combines a linear identity shape space (trained from 3800 scans of human heads) with an articulated neck, jaw, and eyeballs, pose-dependent corrective blendshapes, and additional global expression blendshapes.
 For details please about the model, please see the [scientific publication](https://ps.is.tuebingen.mpg.de/uploads_file/attachment/attachment/400/paper.pdf) and the [supplementary video](https://youtu.be/36rPTkhiJTM).

+### Content

+This repository demonstrates how to
+1) sample 3D face meshes,
+2) fit the 3D model to 2D landmarks,
+3) fit the 3D model to 3D landmarks,
+4) fit the 3D model to registered 3D meshes, and
+5) how to generate templates for speech-driven facial animation ([VOCA](https://github.com/TimoBolkart/voca)).

 ### Set-up